mcruz206/LearnAI-Bootcamp/lab04.6-manage_models_and_automate_model_retraining/README.md

-# lab04.6-manage_models_and_automate_model_retraining - Manage Models and Automate Model Retraining with Azure Machine Learning Services
+# lab04.6-manage_models_and_automate_model_retraining - Manage Models with Azure Machine Learning Services
 This hands-on lab guides you through managing and regtraining models using [Azure Machine Learning Services](https://docs.microsoft.com/en-us/azure/machine-learning/preview/overview-what-is-azure-ml) with the Azure Machine Learning Workbench.

 In this workshop, you will: